 - Changes in bone or root canals due to infection

-In general practice, x-ays are often performed yearly to monitor your teeth.
-However, they may be taken more frequently if your dentist finds a dental issue in your mouth that requires more frequent closer observation.
+In general practice, x-rays are often performed yearly to monitor your teeth.
+However, they may be taken more frequently if your dentist finds a dental issue in your mouth that requires closer observation.

-X-Rays were once considered a source of harmful radiation.
-With the advance of high contrast digital imaging, designed to reduce radiation up to 90%, x-rays are now considered safe and the patient’s exposure negligible.
+X-Rays were once considered a source of harmful radiation, but with the advance of high contrast digital imaging designed to reduce radiation up to 90%, x-rays are now considered safe and the patient’s exposure negligible.

-The Dental X-Rays can be broadly classified into 2 types, i.e. Intraoral X-Rays and Extraoral X-Rays.
+The dental x-rays can be broadly classified into 2 types, Intraoral X-Rays and Extraoral X-Rays.

-I. Intraoral X-Rays: These are the most commonly used type of dental X-Rays and can be further classified as bitewing, periapical and occlusal X-Rays.
+1. Intraoral X-Rays: These are the most commonly used type of dental x-rays and can be further classified as bitewing, periapical and occlusal X-Rays.

-II.
-Extraoral X-Rays: Generally used to detect problems in the jaw and skull.
-They are further classified as, Panoramic X-rays, Tomograms, Cephalometric and Sialogram
+2. Extraoral X-Rays: Generally used to detect problems in the jaw and skull.
+They are further classified as, Panoramic X-rays, CBCT or Cone Beam Computed Tomograms, Cephalometric and Sialogram